gamedig/node-gamedig/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Steps To Reproduce**
-Please provide the steps to reproduce the behavior (if not possible, describe as many details as possible).
+Please provide the steps to reproduce the behavior, this should include what version of the library you are using, a code example and (if applicable and possible) the server IP you are trying to query.

 **Expected behavior**
 A clear and concise description of what you expected to happen.